We may earn commission from affiliate links →

-However, what they don’t tell you is that on your way from the mud baths to Turtle Beach, you go on a riverboat tour of the Dalyan River, and as you do that, you sail past what can only be described as a piece of historical beauty.
+However, they don’t tell you that on your way from the mud baths to Turtle Beach, you go on a riverboat tour of the Dalyan River, and as you do that, you sail past what can only be described as a piece of historical beauty.

 Carved into the soaring rock face, you will find tombs – literal tombs.
 These date back to the 4th century and were created by the Lycians, who believed that angels transported the dead to the afterlife.
-They wanted to make life easier for the angels, so they created these tombs at the highest vantage point.
+They wanted to make life easier for the angels, so they built these tombs at the highest vantage point.

 Incekum, Dalaman Region

 First, let’s get the pronunciation right to avoid embarrassing mishaps.
 This is pronounced IN-JE-KUM.
 With that out of the way, let me tell you why you should go.

 If you love beaches, this is a spot for you, but if you love jaw-droppingly beautiful, clear water and white sand beaches, with shady trees in the background and a tractor that takes you from the parking lot to the actual beach because it’s so private – this is for you!